Model catalog

 What does a fine-tuning run cost?

-A LoRA run on a 70B base with a few million training tokens typically lands between tens and a few hundred dollars of GPU time.
+A LoRA run on a 70B base with a few million training tokens typically lands between tens and a few hundred dollars of GPU time at current H100 rental rates.
 Full fine-tuning costs roughly 3 to 5x more.
-The fine-tuning cost calculator gives a per-run estimate at current GPU rates.
+The fine-tuning cost calculator gives a per-run estimate.

 Do I own the fine-tuned model?